 Therefore, forming a new record company must not be the only option to thwart the gimmicks of a greedy record company.
 Experience has shown that being popular as an artist does not necessarily translate to having an efficient record company.
 The way around this is for budding artists to not only insist on a periodic review of the terms of their record contracts to prevent the record companies from taking undue advantage of them, they should also seek the advice and possibly retain the services of a good entertainment lawyer to represent them in negotiations with the record company.

-The Nigerian music industry will develop more rapidly if there is proper utilization of individual core skills; songwriters should be patronized to improve the content of the songs, sound engineers for better sound quality, artists should concentrate their best efforts on their music and the record label should bear the risk and responsibility of handling the business aspect of the music.
+The Nigerian music industry will develop more rapidly if there is a proper utilization of individual core skills; songwriters should be patronized to improve the content of the songs, sound engineers for better sound quality, artists should concentrate their best efforts on their music and the record label should bear the risk and responsibility of handling the business aspect of the music.
 This way, song writing would develop as a profession of its own; the artist would gain in credibility, high productivity and profit; the record company would gain in expertise and the general growth of the music industry will in no small measure increase the nation's jurisprudence on the entertainment sector and improve the Nigerian economy.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.